truatpasteurdotfr/singularity-cryolo-cuda10/README.md

-# building a singularity container for crYOLO using CUDA versin 10
+# building a singularity container for crYOLO using CUDA version 10

 Tru <tru@pasteur.fr>